antonemking/30-day-challenge/day-3.md

 # FDIC, the hero SVB didn't deserve

 I felt the urge to do some research on FDIC after the collapose of SVB.
-It made me wonder who pays for the insurance, who set the limit to 250k, and how many time has it been used to protecy depositors
+It made me wonder who pays for the insurance, who set the limit to 250k, and how many time has it been used to protect depositors.

-TODO

--[ ] Who pays and why 250k

--[ ] Add case studies of when FDIC was used
+The Federal Deposit Insurance Corporation (FDIC) was created in 1933 as part of the Banking Act, which was signed into law by President Franklin D. Roosevelt.
+The establishment of the FDIC was a response to the widespread bank failures and loss of public confidence in the banking system that occurred during the Great Depression.

+From its establishment in 1933 through the end of 2020, the FDIC has been involved in more than 3,000 bank failures.
+The FDIC has been particularly active during periods of financial stress, such as the Savings and Loan crisis in the 1980s and the financial crisis of 2007-2009.
+Throughout its history, no depositor has lost any insured funds as a result of a bank failure, which demonstrates the effectiveness of the FDIC in providing a safety net for depositors and maintaining confidence in the U.S. banking system.

-### What is FDIC ELI5
+### I still don't get what the FDIC is, ELI5

 FDIC insurance is like a safety net for your money when you put it in a bank.
 Imagine you have a piggy bank where you save all your money.
 One day, the piggy bank breaks, and all your money is gone.
 That would be very sad, right?